Privacy and security

-The Network partners, and every researcher who uses the Network, will follow strict policies and procedures to make sure we always respect and uphold the privacy of people whose information is contained in the data collections.
-We base our security standards and best practices on five principles:
+The Network partners, and every researcher who uses the Network, followed strict policies and procedures to make sure we always respected and upheld the privacy of people whose information was contained in the data collections.
+We based our security standards and best practices on five principles:

 - secure environments

 - safe research projects

 - secure data

 We continually assessed our security standards in light of the current best practice.
 Before linking, data collections were encrypted and transferred in accordance with government standards for data handling and security.
 Once the data collections were de-identified, they were available only to researchers in secure settings that are recognisedd by the Network.